 If your family likes to explore, the Bula Bus is a fun change of pace.
 The open air trolley runs on a continuous loop around Denarau Island, stopping at all of the hotel resorts and the Denarau Shopping Centre (with a small, but nice grocery store) every 15 minutes or so 7:30am to 11:30pm, 7 days a week.
 At just $4 US, $8 FJ it’s a bargain.

 Want to Know More?
 Read the review of the Radisson Blu Fiji Denarau Island now part of the Ciao Bambino Approved Hotel Collection.
 Our Check Availability Form goes right to the hotel for best possible rooms and pricing.
 Want planning assistance?
-Our new Family Vacation Consulting Team can book a room on your behalf and help with other vacation details.
+Our Family Travel Advisor Team can book a room on your behalf and help with other vacation details.

 Editorial Note: Dana’s trip to Fiji was hosted by Fiji Airways and Tourism Fiji, but as always Dana’s thoughts and opinions are her own.
 Photos by Dana Rebmann